Plots

 Building land

 Choosing the right location is crucial for the success of your business.
 But what really matters when it comes to location?
 This article highlights the key aspects, from soil conditions to competitor analysis.
-Do you need support in choosing a location?
+Do you need support in selecting a location?
 Get in touch with our experts here.

-What the Development Plan Regulates
+What the Development Plan Governs

-The development plan specifies what type of construction is permissible on a property.
-It governs the type of use (commercial area, mixed-use area, residential area), the building density (floor area ratio, plot ratio), and the construction method (open or closed construction method).
+The development plan specifies what kind of development is permitted on a plot of land.
+It regulates the type of use (commercial area, mixed area, residential area), the building density (site area ratio, floor area ratio), and the building method (open or closed construction).
 Violating the development plan can lead to significant consequences, including the demolition of the building.
-Therefore, thoroughly acquaint yourself with the development plan before purchasing a commercial property and seek legal advice if necessary.
+Therefore, before purchasing a commercial property, thoroughly acquaint yourself with the development plan and, if necessary, seek advice from a lawyer.

 Early Consultation with the Municipality